Monitoring Illicit Trafficking Flows

 Further details on the purpose and methodology adopted for the development of the study are described in the concept note which can be downloaded from this link: Concept Note

 During December 2011, the Secretariat sent Note Verbales to the Permanent Missions to the United Nations of 197 Member States.
-The Note Verbales contained introductory information on the Global Study on Firearms Trafficking and provided each country with unique access credentials for downloading and uploading the Seizures Questionnaires from the UNODC dedicated portal.
-It additionally instructed Member States to promptly designate focal points to act as coordinating officials for the successful completion and submission of the Seizures Questionnaires, and to notify UNODC accordingly.
+The Note Verbales contained introductory information on the Firearms Study and provided each country with unique access credentials for downloading and uploading the Seizures Questionnaires from the UNODC dedicated portal.
+It additionally instructed Member States to promptly designate focal points to act as coordinating officials for the successful completion and submission of the Seizure Questionnaires, and to notify UNODC accordingly.
 This, with the view to establishing a continued communication between focal points and UNODC, which is deemed instrumental for the identification of the challenges that national authorities face in collecting seizure data and information, and consequently work towards the provision of tailored assistance necessary to overcome these difficulties.

 Data Collection Questionnaires

-The Global Study on Firearms Trafficking consists of one (1) Annual Seizures Questionnaire and one (1) Significant Seizures Questionnaire.
+The Study on Firearms consists of one (1) Annual Seizures Questionnaire and one (1) Significant Seizures Questionnaire.
 The two questionnaires come in separate files, which can be accessed from the download section of the UNODC Firearms Trafficking portal.
 Pursuant to the mandate received, the questionnaires have been designed for completion by Member States only.

 For the purpose of identifying trends and patters, Member States were requested to provide data on seized firearms, their parts and components, and ammunition for the reference years 2010, 2011, 2012, and where possible for 2013 seizures.
 The Secretariat set the deadline for 2012 - 2012 seizures data to 31 March 2014, and to 30 April 2014 for 2013 seizures data.